-( $\checkmark$ ) jobs, or removing ( $\square$ ) jobs.
+(\checkmark) jobs, or removing (\square) jobs.

-Starting with Ansible Tower 3.3, from the list view, you can re-launch the most recent job.
+From the list view, you can re-launch the most recent job.
 You can re-run on all hosts in the specified inventory, even though some of them already had a successful run.
 This allows you to re-run the job without running the Playbook on them again.
 You can also re-run the job on all failed hosts.
 This will help lower the load on the Ansible Tower nodes as it does not need to process the successful hosts again.